zammad/zammad-admin-documentation/system/integrations/ldap/manage.rst

    .. note::

-      If your LDAP system doesn't allow anonymous bind, Zammad detects it and provides you a editable "Base-DN" *text* field instead of a prefilled *select* field.
+      If your LDAP system doesn't allow anonymous bind, Zammad detects it and provides you an editable "Base DN" *text* field instead of a prefilled *select* field.

 .. _Microsoft documentation: